sabereen/Construct2-Plugins/nodeDownloader/README.md

 ## Expressions
 #### Percent
 Get the progress of downloading, from 0 to 100.
-This expression updates when a slice of the file received.
+This expression will be updated when a slice of the file received.
 So use it **_only_** in `On progress` event.
 ___
 #### TotalSize(tag)
 Get the total size of the file, in bytes.
 This expression is only accessible when downloading is in progress.
 So you can use it in `On progress` or `On completed` events.
 After that, it returns `-1`.